chrisgks/nlp-project/Readme.md

 ![ner_linking_clust.png](workflows/ner_linking_clust.png)

    3. See if we can find appropriate sources, scrap the web, and create datasets of addresses, serial numbers, and physical goods.
-Create a corpus, train a model (learn word embeddings with word2vec maybe?) that can classify a string into one of these three classes.
+Create a corpus, train a model (learn word embeddings with BERT maybe?) that can classify a string into one of these three classes.
 We could even attempt to build a custom NER model to include our new datasets.
-Here, based on the assumption that serial numbers and company addresses are _unique_, then that leaves us only the physical goods which need to be passed through a clustering process, but since these are real world physical items, word2vec on wikipedia/genism could also work.
+Here, based on the assumption that serial numbers and company addresses are _unique_, then that leaves us only the physical goods which need to be passed through a clustering process, but since these are real world physical items, BERT on wikipedia could also work.

 ### Approaches - Summary